Residence Life Handbook

 Residence Life Assistants

-Resident Life Assistants (RLAs) assist with safety training, supervising RAs, and organizing special Student Life activities.
+Resident Life Assistants (RLAs) assist with the safety and security of MPCC housing and implementing Residence Life activities.

 MCC Residence Life Assistants – 308-345-8158